naemon/naemon.github.io/documentation/usersguide/redundancy.md

 Redundancy in Naemon is by no means perfect.
 One of the more obvious problems is the lag time between the master host failing and the slave host taking over.
 This is affected by the following...

 <ul>
-<li>The time between a failure of the master host and the first time the slave host detects a problem
+<li>The time between a failure of the master host and the first time the slave host detects a problem</li>
-<li>The time needed to verify that the master host really does have a problem (using service or host check retries on the slave host)
+<li>The time needed to verify that the master host really does have a problem (using service or host check retries on the slave host)</li>
-<li>The time between the execution of the event handler and the next time that Naemon checks for external commands
+<li>The time between the execution of the event handler and the next time that Naemon checks for external commands</li>
 </ul>

 You can minimize this lag by...

 <ul>
 <li>Ensuring that the Naemon process on host E (re)checks one or more services at a high frequency.
-    This is done by using the <i>check_interval</i> and <i>retry_interval</i> arguments in each service definition.
+    This is done by using the <i>check_interval</i> and <i>retry_interval</i> arguments in each service definition.</li>
 <li>Ensuring that the number of host rechecks for host A (on host E) allow for fast detection of host problems.
-    This is done by using the <i>max_check_attempts</i> argument in the host definition.
+    This is done by using the <i>max_check_attempts</i> argument in the host definition.</li>
 </ul>

 When Naemon recovers on the host A, there is also some lag time before host E returns to being a slave host.
 This is affected by the following...

 <ul>
-<li>The time between a recovery of host A and the time the Naemon process on host E detects the recovery
+<li>The time between a recovery of host A and the time the Naemon process on host E detects the recovery</li>
-<li>The time between the execution of the event handler on host B and the next time the Naemon process on host E checks for external commands
+<li>The time between the execution of the event handler on host B and the next time the Naemon process on host E checks for external commands</li>
 </ul>

 The exact lag times between the transfer of monitoring responsibilities will vary depending on how many services you have defined, the interval at which services are checked, and a lot of pure chance.
 At any rate, its definitely better than nothing.